 - Most popular video: The OpenRC Truggy, A experimental 3D Printed R/C car

 Daniel Norée is an award-winning Swedish 3D designer and 3D printing evangelist.
-He also is the author of The OpenR/C Project and The OpenRailway Project, and inventor of the famous Benchy.
-In his videos, Daniel provides guidance on how to build remote controlled cars or drones using 3D printing.
+He also is the author of The OpenR/C Project and The OpenRailway Project, and the inventor of the famous Benchy.
+In his videos, Daniel provides guidance on how to build remote-controlled cars or drones using 3D printing.
 He also showcases nice 3D printed objects such as a snowball maker or wrenches.
 A great channel from one of the pillars of the 3D printing community!

 3D printing on Youtube: trends and takeaways